umerbhutto/VBA-Scripts/Bank_Confirmation_Template/README.txt

-Excel - Bank Confirmation_v1.0.xlsm -> File contains the bank confirmation template which should be filled out by the PwC personnel
+Excel - Bank Confirmation_v1.0.xlsm -> File contains the bank confirmation template which should be filled out by the firm personnel
 Templates Folder -> Contains the bank confirmation template for UAE, DIFC and ADGM Confirmation Folder -> Contains the bank confirmations created from the excel file.
 It uses the templates in the templates folder to create the bank confirmations